Aripander08/tennis_game/README.md

 In "2D Tennis, a tennis game", users will be able to:

 - Move around the court using WASD
-- Swing at the ball using F
+- Swing at the ball using Click
-- Aim the swing left, center, or right by holding W, holding no direction, or holding D during the swing.
+- Aim the swing using your cursor positio.

 In addition, this project will include: